MichelePardini/fio_test_cvo/README.md

   > make<br/>
   > make install<br/>

-  fio will be located in /usr/local/bin
+  FIO will be located in /usr/local/bin

 2) To have FIO in PATH, this is only for AWS version of CentOS, for other you can use the standard procedure
   > sudo su<br/>